codebender828/jbakebwa.dev/pages/_posts/vue-simple-scrollbar.md

 ---
 title: 🦉 Vue Simple Scrollbar
 date: 2019-08-14
-layout: page
+layout: blog
 tags:
   - ssr
   - csr
 ---

+# 🦉 Vue Simple Scrollbar

 A simple friendly lightweight scrollbar to make take your scrollbar game to the next level.

-This awesome package was ported from the awesome [simple-scrollbar](https://github.com/buzinas/simple-scrollbar)
+This awesome package was ported from the awesome [simple-scrollbar](https://github.com/buzinas/simple-scrollbar).

 ## How it works?